franklinqin0/blog/docs/algo/diameter-of-binary-tree.md

         res = max(res, left_path + right_path)

         # return the longer one btw left_path and right_path
-        # remember to add 1 for the path connecting the node and its parent
+        # add 1 for the path connecting the node and its parent
         return max(left_path, right_path) + 1

     longest_path(root)